angelorobsonmelo/mailing-api/README.md

 [![Build Status](https://travis-ci.org/angelorobsonmelo/mailing-api.svg?branch=master)](https://travis-ci.org/angelorobsonmelo/mailing-api)
 ## Mailing List
+ It is a system for registering contacts, partners or candidates for any function.
  Mailing List system API with Java and Spring Boot.
  ### RESTful API Details
 The RESTful API for Mailing List contains the following features: